robotraconteur/robotraconteur_standards/draft/tls_certificates.md

 Any additional critical extensions may result in verification failures.
 The absence of critical extension OID `1.3.6.1.4.1.45455.1.1.3.1` will result in verification failure.

 All Robot Raconteur nodes are expected to use certificates issued by Wason Technology, LLC.
-All nodes are expected to have the Wason Technology, LLC root certificate embedded in the software:
+All nodes are expected to have the two Wason Technology, LLC root certificates embedded in the software:

     -----BEGIN CERTIFICATE-----
     MIIFujCCA6KgAwIBAgIQDdViP0ny9X/N86KnGB9/GzANBgkqhkiG9w0BAQsFADBU